CD-Squared-Tech/portfolio-template/README.md

 ## Updating the Website

-To update the live hosted version of the website, use the source control tab (VSCode) and commit the changes to GitHub so that Netlify can auto-deploy for you. (you must set up continuous deployment) We recommend that your projects hosted herein have links to the live hosted projects (Netlify or otherwise).
+To update the live hosted version of the website, use the source control tab (VSCode) and commit the changes to GitHub so that Netlify can auto-deploy for you (you must set up continuous deployment).
+We recommend that your projects hosted herein have links to the live hosted projects (Netlify or otherwise).

 **Pro Tip**: If you make an update and don't see any changes, sometimes you must clear your browsing cookies, data, etc. to avoid reloading outdated file attributes.